Gelfand-Kirillov Dimensions of the Z-graded Oscillator Representations of $\mathfrak{o}(n,\mathbb{C})$ and $\mathfrak{sp}(2n,\mathbb{C})$: Introduction

 \begin{Thm} For any $k'\in\bb{Z}$, if the $\mathfrak{o}(2n,\bb{C})$-module ${\mathcal{H}}_{\langle k' \rangle}$ is irreducible, then it has the Gelfand-Kirillov dimension \eq d=\left\{

 \right. \en \end{Thm}

 \begin{Rem}For this case, the minimal GK-dimension is $2n-3$.
-From our paper \cite{Bai-Hu}, the secondly minimal GK-dimension and the maximal GK-dimension are the same, i.e., $2n-2$.
-So $2n-1$ is larger than the maximal GK-dimension of any unitary highest-weight modules. \end{Rem}
+From our paper \cite{Bai-Hu}, the secondly minimal GK-dimension is max($4n-10, 2n-2$), and the maximal GK-dimension is $\frac{n(n-1)}{2}$.
+So $2n-1$ is larger than the secondly minimal GK-dimension of any unitary highest-weight modules when $n\leq 4$ and smaller then the secondly minimal GK-dimension of any unitary highest-weight modules when $n>4$. \end{Rem}

 We observe that the orthogonal Lie algebra

 Let ${\mathcal B}'=\mbb{C}[x_0,x_1,...,x_n,y_1,...,y_n]$.
 We define a non-canonical oscillator representation of $\mathfrak{o}(2n+1,\mbb{C})$ on ${\mathcal B}'$ by the differential operators in (\ref{xy})-(\ref{xy-}) and